davedoesdemos/DatalakeDocs/Availability.md

  * Resilient hardware
  * Advanced low maintenance software (no reboots on update)

 This is not an exhaustive list but shows that there are numerous factors in making an SLA.
 If a provider is able to update the network card firmware on a virtual host without stopping virtual machines on that host then a better SLA can be provided.
 If that virtual machine must be restarted in order to apply an update to the virtual hardware or drivers, then that reboot time must be subtracted from the SLA.
 If the restart is expected to take 5 minutes, and is likely to occur once per quarter, then 20 minutes will be subtracted from the SLA.
 Work through every component in the solution and you will arrive at a total expected downtime per year *on average*.
 This is then turned into a percentage and supplied as an SLA.
+An important factor to note is that most SLAs will include a provision that any specifically scheduled outages which you have been given a certain notice period for will be excluded from the SLA availability.
+For instance there might be a planned outage in a regional data centre, during which you are expected to move your workload elsewhere.

+### What is availability

+Availability is extremely difficult to define since it means different things to different people at different times.
+It is possible for something to be wrong with the service while it still carries out its main functionality.
+For instance, if an authentication service is unavailable, a web server might continue to provide web services to the public even if it is not possible for the owner to log in and make changes.
+In this example, most SLAs would consider the authentication service unavailable, but the web server available since it would work fine if you had a different way to authenticate.

 ### When is the outage